4.1 HIPAA Overview & Covered Entities

 Hybrid Entities and OHCAs

 A hybrid entity is a single legal organization with both covered and non-covered functions.
 It formally designates its healthcare components, and only those components must follow HIPAA.
-A university that runs a teaching hospital may designate the hospital as covered while the rest of the campus is not.
+A university that runs a teaching hospital may designate the hospital as the covered component while the rest of the campus is not.

 What Is NOT a Covered Entity